Edwin Stanton: End of the war

 On March 3, 1865, the day before Lincoln's second inauguration, Grant wired to Washington that Lee had sent representatives to him to sue for peace.
 Lincoln initially told Grant that he should get peace with the South by any means necessary.
-Stanton declared, however, that it is the president's duty to sue for peace; otherwise, the president is useless and little more than a figure-head.
+Stanton declared, however, that it is the president's duty to sue for peace; otherwise, the president is useless and little more than a figurehead.
 This engendered an immediate change of tone from the president.
 Stanton, at Lincoln's urging, told Grant that he was to "have no conference with General Lee unless it be for the capitulation of Gen. Lee's army, or on some minor, and purely, military matter".
 Further, Grant was not to "decide, discuss, or confer upon any political questions.
 Such matters the President holds in his own hands; and will submit them to no military conferences or conventions".
 Grant agreed.
 Days later, Lincoln visited Grant at his siege headquarters (the Siege of Petersburg was still ongoing).
 Once Maj.
 Gen. Philip Sheridan had rejoined his army from the Shenandoah Valley, Grant prepared to make his final push into Richmond.
 On April 1, 1865, Sheridan defeated Lee's army in the Battle of Five Forks, forcing a retreat from Petersburg.
 Stanton, who had stayed close to his telegraph for days, told his wife the following evening: "Petersburg is evacuated and probably Richmond.
 Put out your flags."
 Stanton was worried that President Lincoln, who had stayed around to watch Grant's push into Richmond, was in danger of being captured, and warned him.
 Lincoln disagreed, but was happy for Stanton's concern.
-The President wrote Stanton: "It is certain now that Richmond is in our hands, and I think I will go there to-morrow."
+The president wrote Stanton: "It is certain now that Richmond is in our hands, and I think I will go there to-morrow."

 News of Richmond's fall, which came on April 3, touched off furious excitement throughout the North.
 "The news spread fast, and people streaming from stores and offices speedily filled the thoroughfares.
 Cannons began firing, whistles tooted, horns blew, horsecars were forced to a standstill, the crowd yelled and cheered," say Thomas and Hyman.
 Stanton was overjoyed.
 At his bidding, candles were put in the windows of each of the Department's properties, while bands played "The Star-Spangled Banner."
 Furthermore, the department's headquarters were adorned with American flags, along with an image of a bald eagle holding in its talons a scroll with "Richmond" written on it.
 The night Richmond fell, Stanton tearily gave an impromptu speech to the crowd outside the War Department.

 Lee and his army had slipped out of Richmond before its fall, though.
 Grant marched west to stymie Lee's retreat, while Lincoln remained in Richmond.
 News of Grant's victories over the withdrawing Confederates lit up Washington's telegraphs.
-The Union Army was pressing on Lee's tail, and capturing thousands of Confederate prisoners of war.
-On April 9 Lee finally surrendered, ending the war.
+The Union Army was pressing on Lee's tail and capturing thousands of Confederate prisoners of war.
+On April 9, Lee finally surrendered, ending the war.
 On April 13, Stanton suspended conscription and recruiting, as well as the army's acquisition efforts.